 The region polygons become available for searching

-purposes (to all members of the organization) from
+purposes (to all members of the group) from

 and What Grows Here?

-When a member of your organization enters a new record,
+When a member of your group enters a new record,

 and coordinates of the record fall within the boundaries of